INSIDE PICS Of Surveen Chawla’s Fairytale Wedding In Italy: The Actress Opens Up About Her Marriage!

-Recently, television actress, Surveen Chawla shocked everyone by announcing her marriage on social media.
+Recently, television actress Surveen Chawla shocked everyone by announcing her marriage on social media.
 She shared a picture and wrote, "And just like that, right in the middle of an extra-ordinary life, love gave us a fairy tale❤️... #Married #bliss #EternalLove #GiveUsYourLove&Blessings."

 The actress opened up about her Italian wedding.
-Also, read on to know how she met her partner, Akshay...
+Also, read on to know how she met her partner Akshay...

 Surveen & Akshay